 Different wood species come with varying price points, each offering unique benefits:

-• Modified woods (Accoya) – medium priced
+- Modified woods (Accoya) – most expensive

 Window Design Complexity